ch2isk4kos/javascript-algorithms-and-data-structures-notebook/05-Searching-Algorithms/01-linear-search.md

 As **`n`** grows - the length of the array or string - whatever you're working with, the amount of time to find what you're looking for grows.

+_Remeber:_ Big O Notation is a fuzzy search that considers the worst possible case.

 **Best Case Scenario:** O( 1 )
 You have a million items to search from and find the index that matches the value right away.
 Rare.

 **Worst Case Scenario:** O( n )
 You have a million items to search from and the matched index is near the end of the array.

 ---